derjust/BigData/README.md

 ```

 and is added as the final processing piece to the pipeline:

-**Hint:** As all data should be stored, `weatherAtStation` is used again - it was also used for the New York filtering but within Dataflow it is absolutly fine to reuse `PCollection`s
+**Hint:** As all the data should be stored, `weatherAtStation` is used again - it was also used for the New York filtering but within Dataflow it is absolutely fine to reuse `PCollection`s

 ```java
 // Create tuples as anonymous classes for side outputs